saturnlighting/literature-review/README.md

 to pedestrian and bicycle safety and security than residents from wealthier neighborhoods” (Schneider, Wiers, and Schmitz 2022).

+“The dominant deterrents to bicycle commuting are unpleasant weather and inadequate daylight” (Stinson and Bhat 2004)

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>
 Table 1: Overview of papers that have examined the association between